Is HIIT Best For Fat Loss?

 If you do this after having done high intensity training however, you will be running at a point when you have very little available energy in your muscles or in your blood.
 All the glycogen has been used up and thus you have to rely even more on fat in order to keep going.
 Your body becomes more efficient at burning fat and you see greater benefits from the short amount of training that comes after.

-Athletic Benefits Of HIIT
+Benefits Of HIIT Workouts

 HIIT is also great for numerous other reasons.
-For starters, the explosive nature of the training means that you’re involving your fast twitch muscle fibers.
+For starters, the explosive nature of the training means that you’re involving your fast twitch muscle cells.
 This means that you’ll release more anabolic hormones like growth hormone and like testosterone, leading to more growth.
 And because you’re not completely relying on your blood sugar, you’re not going to go into a catabolic a state and risk burning fat.

 Another benefit of HIIT is that it improves your energy efficiency.
 Because you’re pushing your cells to make energy more quickly, they become better at doing just that – improving your health, fitness and athletic performance across the board!

-Watch High Intensity Interval Training Videos
+Watch Best High Intensity Interval Training Videos